astupidmoose/btcpay_rates_woocommerce/README.md

 Edit the following variable with your own settings:

 $serverurl - Add your default URL for the login screen of your BTCPay login

 $storeID - This is the actual store ID from BTCpay.
-To find this, setup a store then click "Stores>Settings" and copy the ID field.
+To find this, setup a storethen click "Stores>Settings" and copy the ID field.

 $localcurrency - Three digit currency code such as USD/CAD/EUR.

 $introtext - *Optional - used as an intro.
 Example "Current Exchange Rates:".

 # Adding / Removing Coins